dbm-network/mods/README.md

 Update mods:
 - Then click the green button Clone or download
 - Choose Download ZIP
+- Open ZIP and open the DBM-Mods-master folder
 - After downloading open DBM
 - Click on Project
 - Click on Open Actions Directory